 Dear colleagues, readers and friends!

-‘Region’ is another broad concept.
-A region is a part of the country such as Northern European Russia and the Urals (if we speak about Russian Federation).
-At the same time, it is a certain part of the continent, such as Southern or Central Europe (if European vector of history is implied).
-We accept both interpretations of the concept ‘region’ and hope that its broad interpretation together with the combination of different approaches will result in publishing new research materials which could be of interest both for scholars and for other inquisitive readers.
+First and foremost, our journal addresses historians, but we will be glad to co-operate with researchers in other fields of social and humanitarian knowledge since interdisciplinary approachesseem most appropriate for considering the phenomenon of the province and the region.
+We focus on the broader understanding of the term region.
+A region is a part of the country, such as Northern European Russia and the Urals (if we speak about the Russian Federation), and at the same time it is a certain part of a continent, such as Southern Europe or Central Europe if European vector of history is implied.
+We welcome both interpretations of the concept region and hope that the broader interpretation together with the combination of different approaches results in publishing new research materials that could be of interest both for scholars and for other inquisitive readers.

 Professor of the Department of History and Philosophy, Cherepovets State University,

 Editor-in-Chief of ‘Historia Provinciae – the Journal of Regional History’.